omarelshopky/malver/README.md

 | `-file` | `<FILE_PATH>` | Specify the full path of the file to be uploaded (used with -upload-commands) |

 ## Example Use Cases

 - Send a request to `/` and check if the target system can reach back.
 - Extract and decode data sent from an exploited machine using `/b64d?q=<encoded>`
 - Retrieving files from a compromised machine using `/down/{filename}` to download files.
 - Upload a shell or tool using the `/up` endpoint.
-Use `-upload-commands` to generate pre-configured upload commands that can be executed on the victim machine using various built-in tools.
+Use `-upload-cmds` to generate pre-configured upload commands that can be executed on the victim machine using various built-in tools.

 ### Generating Upload Commands